lukeg101/lplzoo/README.md

 The intention here is to maximise your understanding of language design whilst minimising the need to understand Haskell.
 Of course it helps if you know it!

+See the [blog](https://lukegeeson.com/blog/2018-03-03-Lukes-Programming-Languages-Zoo/) for some more pointers and a fish!

 ## Languages

 1. [_ULC_](ULC/): Alonzo Church's [Untyped Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus) (Church Style)